I camped that evening at Bear Creek State Park, west of Richmond. As I was studying my AAA maps and CampBook the next

 Above right: I saw about a dozen ponies on Assateague Island.
 These are wild animals and they'll bite if you get

 too close, so keep your distance.

 Above left: Trail to a viewing platform where you can see the wild ponies of Assateague.

-Above center: A three-mile "nature loop" on Assateague that was interesting.
+Above right: A three-mile "nature loop" on Assateague that was interesting.
 But

 with all the cars, it reminded me of a Disneyland ride.

-Above right: Have brats will travel: loading up with groceries (and more bratwurst) in Salisbury,
+Left: Have brats will travel: loading up with groceries (and more bratwurst)

 I also got some "scrapple" here, a traditional Amish dish which is like uncooked Spam.

 I never got the chance to fry it up and eat it, but maybe that was a good thing.